floridop/ldmx-containers/singularity/README.md

 ### Quick set up of a production environment:
 1. Create a singularity image from a docker container as explained in § 2.
    Let's call it `ldmx-tests.simg`
-2. Copy the `ldmx-img` script distributed in this git repo to your cluster 2.1.
-Modify the `ldmx-img` wrapper script to accomodate the folders you want to mount on the cluster.
-Make sure all paths are correct and match your cluster.
+2. Copy the `ldmx-img` script distributed in this git repo to your cluster and it to accomodate the folders you want to mount on the cluster.
+   Make sure all paths are correct and match your cluster's.
 4. Using the `examples/ldmx-tests.sh` file, create your production task script.
 5. Using the `examples/SLURM/testbatch.sh` file, create your own batch job script.
 6. Use the batch system commands to run the script.
 For example, for SLURM: